sveltejs/svelte/site/content/docs/05-accessibility-warnings.md

 There are two supported ways to associate a label with a control:

 - Wrapping a control in a label tag.
-- Adding `for` to a label and assigning it a DOM ID string that indicates an input on the page.
+- Adding `for` to a label and assigning it the ID of an input on the page.

 ```sv
 <label for="id">B</label>